iamdustan/bonsai-demos/readme.md

 development or terminology you already have a grasp of how to create with bonsai.

-> Note.
-All of this code is available at [https://github.com/iamdustan/bonsai-demos](https://github.com/iamdustan/bonsai-demos).
+> Note: All of this code is available at [https://github.com/iamdustan/bonsai-demos](https://github.com/iamdustan/bonsai-demos).
 To view demos, `git clone git@github.com:iamdustan/bonsai-demos && npm start` then browse to `http://localhost:8080` in your favorite browser.

 ## From Tree Level